connexcs/docs/my-account.md

 Two-factor authentication (also known as 2FA) is a method of confirming a user's claimed identity by utilizing a combination of two different components.
 You can use the Google Authenticator or a similar app which can generate the security code.

 You can enable "Two factor Authentication".
 For this purpose, click on the Two factor Authentication and click on Enable the TFA, as shown in the image below:

 ![alt text][tfa]

-### Users can also edit SMTP Details.
+### You can also edit SMTP Details.

 ![alt text][smtp]